This guide was updated in October 2025 to include steps for upgrading to Fedora Linux 43, the latest version of the distro.

 sudo dnf install dnf-plugin-system-upgradeCode language: Bash (bash)

-Step 3: Download Fedora 42 Packages
+Step 3: Download Fedora 43 Packages

-Now, you’re set to start downloading the Fedora 42 packages.
+Now, you’re set to start downloading the Fedora 43 packages.
 Run the following command:

-sudo dnf system-upgrade download --releasever=42
+sudo dnf system-upgrade download --releasever=43

-In the following three steps, you must manually approve the proposed system’s modifications by typing “Y” and then confirming by pressing “Enter.”
+After downloading all the packages required to upgrade the system from Fedora 42 to 43 (which will take some time, so be patient), you will see the screen below.
+At the end, you must manually approve the proposed system’s modifications by typing “Y” and then confirming by pressing “Enter.”

 sudo dnf5 offline rebootCode language: Bash (bash)